Spain 2024

 A view of the city: the building with the crane is the Sagrada Familia (shown below).

-Exterior on Sagrada Familia
+Exterior of Sagrada Familia

 Roof detail.
-So why are there giant pieces of fruit on the tops of the spires??
+So why are there giant pieces of fake fruit on the tops of the spires??
 I don’t know.

 Sagrada Familia roof detail.
 Gaudi died when this building was in the early stages of construction and the original plans are lost.
 Other architects have directed the construction since then and there is no end in sight.
 Note the worker in the red shirt on the exterior in the middle.